gitpod-io/workspace-images/CONTRIBUTING.md

 Before you start on adding a new image you need to get an acknowledgement from the maintainers.
 The first step would be to ensure that we already don't have an image or an issue that has the tool/language that you want to add.
-Post that create an issue explaining how this image would be useful to the community or comment on the existing issue expressing your interest.
+After that create an issue explaining how this image would be useful to the community or comment on the existing issue expressing your interest.
 One of the maintainers will review the issue and acknowledge if you can work on the issue.

 You need to have a gitpod account in order to seamlessly contribute to this repo.